Mercury-Software-Foundation/mercury-dyna-forms/README.md

-# 🚀 react-dynamic-form: Dynamic Forms Made Easy
+# 🚀 react-dynamic-form: Dynamic Forms Made Easy by [Mercury](https://mercuryjs.dev/) Community

 react-dynamic-form is a powerful, lightweight form library for React applications that lets you create stunning, functional forms with minimal effort.
 Say goodbye to complex setups and hello to intuitive, responsive forms that just work.